alchemyplatform/create-web3-dapp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-**ATTENTION**: This project is under beta and not ready for production - using it in product is highgly discouraged without prior thorough review.
+**ATTENTION**: This project is under beta and not ready for production - using it in product is highly discouraged without prior thorough review.

 ![product-screenshot]